 James Robertson is of counsel in the Houston office of Gibson, Dunn & Crutcher, and a member of the firm’s Mergers and Acquisitions, Oil and Gas, Private Equity and Energy and Infrastructure practice groups.
-He primarily represents exploration and production companies, midstream companies, private equity clients, and other financial institutions in complex transactions across the energy sector, with a particular focus on acquisitions, divestitures, and joint ventures involving domestic upstream and midstream oil and gas assets.
+James primarily represents exploration and production companies, midstream companies, private equity clients, and other financial institutions in complex transactions across the energy sector, with a particular focus on acquisitions, divestitures, and joint ventures involving domestic upstream and midstream oil and gas assets.

 He received a J.D., magna cum laude, from the Southern Methodist University Dedman School of Law in 2010, where he served as Associate Managing Editor of the International Law Review and was selected as a member of the Order of the Coif.
-Mr. Robertson earned a B.S., cum laude, in Economics and Finance from the University of Texas at Dallas where he was awarded a full academic scholarship.
+James earned a B.S., cum laude, in Economics and Finance from the University of Texas at Dallas where he was awarded a full academic scholarship.

 Upstream and Midstream Mergers & Acquisitions & Exchanges